gracefulife/clova-developer-guide/en/CIC/References/APIs/Reminder.md

 * You must return execution results when sending this event message to CIC.
 For example, display messages such as "Looking up reminders" or "Canceled reminder lookup."

-* After you send the Get event message to CIC, CIC returns the user's list of reminders through a [`Clova.RenderReminderList`](/CIC/References/APIs/Clova.md#RenderReminderList) directive message.
+* After you send the Get event message to CIC, CIC returns the user's list of reminders by a [`Clova.RenderReminderList`](/CIC/References/APIs/Clova.md#RenderReminderList) directive message.

 ### Message example